hebrown/doc-templates/templates/developerguide.md

 ## Developer Guide
-This is a developer Guide
+/--This is a Developer Guide--/